jaco4873/cds-visual-analytics-2025/src/assignment_1/README.md

 ## Overview
 This project implements two different image search algorithms to find visually similar images:

 1. **Histogram-based Search**: Uses color histograms from OpenCV to compare image similarity
-2. **Embedding-based Search**: Uses deep learning embeddings from a pre-trained VGG16 model to compare image similarity
+2. **Embedding-based Search**: Use embeddings obtained from a pre-trained VGG16 model to compare image similarity using cosine similarity.

 ## Data
 The project uses the 17 Category Flower Dataset from the Visual Geometry Group at the University of Oxford.
 This dataset contains over 1000 images of flowers spanning 17 different species.
 The full dataset can be accessed from the [official website](https://www.robots.ox.ac.uk/~vgg/data/flowers/17/index.html).

-**Note**: The dataset will be automatically downloaded using a the `download_data.py` module when running the assignment through the assignment runner if it's not already present.
+**Note**: The dataset will be automatically downloaded using the `download_data.py` module when running the assignment through the assignment runner.
 You don't need to manually download the dataset.

 ## Quickstart